erajasekar/cs-workshop/PITCHME.md

 Algorithms schedule flights and then fly the airplanes.
 Algorithms run factories, trade and route goods, cash the proceeds, and keep records.

+Scientists make theories, and engineers make devices.
+Computer scientists make algorithms that connects both theories and devices.

+---

+you have to write it down in a language computers can understand, like Java or Python

 ---

 ## What is programming?